ekdnam/competitive/README.md

 # competitive
-my approach and solutions to selectivecompetitive problems
+my approach and solutions to selective competitive coding problems